OpenDSA/OpenDSA/RST/en/Bounds/SortingOptimal.rst

 case for lists of size 4, 5, 6, or 7.
-So we pick the order of inserts to optimize the binary searches, which means picking an order that avoids growing a sublist size such that it crosses the boundary on list size to require an additional comparison.
+So we pick the order of inserts to optimize the binary searches, which means picking an order that avoids growing a sublist size such that it crosses the :math:`2^{i+1}` boundary on list size to require an additional comparison.
-This sort is called :term:`merge insert sort`, and also known as the :term:`Ford and Johnson sort`.
+This sort is called :term:`merge insertion sort`, and also known as the :term:`Ford and Johnson sort`.

 For ten elements, given the poset shown in